 In the case I do end up selling products on my site, Weebly’s e-commerce features are limited unless you upgrade to more expensive accounts.
 Squarespace, however, offers unlimited products with all of their subscription plans.

-The subscription plan I have with Squarespace offers unlimited pages, so I’ll never worry about running out of space for future clients.
 As I begin offering more services and products, having unlimited pages will also allow me to utilize my website for all my offerings and keep my viewers coming back to my site again and again.

 To view a full list of Squarespace features, click here.